RobinWagenaar/binarysearch/README.md

-# binarysearch
+# Binarysearch
 This is a python implementation of a uniform binary search algoritm.
 But instead of classic array searching, it it looks for an integer value within a given range.

 It's basically a programmatic version of the childs game 'Guess my number'.
 One person thinks of a number below 100 and the other one tries to guess it with 7 simple yes/now questions.
+You can try it by calling BinarySearchTestcases.manual_binsearch().

 ```
 > python -i